FredHutch/slurm-examples/centipede/README.md

 ---

-scentipede can take 2 arguments, SCRIPT and JOBNAME.
+scentipede can take 2 arguments, SCRIPT and ANALYSIS.

     !bash
-    JOBNAME='myJob'      # change for every analysis you run (2nd arg) MAILDOM='@fhcrc.org' # your email domain (for receiving error msg) MAXARRAYSIZE=1000    # set to 0 if you are not using slurm job arrays MYSCRATCH="./scratch/${JOBNAME}"  # location of your scratch dir PARTITION='restart'  # a queue on your cluster for very short jobs RESULTDIR="./result/${JOBNAME}"  # A permanent storage location
+    ANALYSIS='myJob'      # change for every analysis you run (2nd arg) MAILDOM='@fhcrc.org' # your email domain (for receiving error msg) MAXARRAYSIZE=1000    # set to 0 if you are not using slurm job arrays MYSCRATCH="./scratch/${ANALYSIS}"  # location of your scratch dir PARTITION='restart'  # a queue on your cluster for very short jobs RESULTDIR="./result/${ANALYSIS}"  # A permanent storage location
     SCRIPT='./example.R' # your code as (R or Python) script (1st arg) STEPSIZE=2           # number of consequtive loops in SCRIPT to run in
                          # the same job / node (increase for short jobs)